Application of a dispersive wave hydro-sediment-morphodynamic model in the Ria Formosa lagoon: Area of interest

-Based on the interconnections of the inlets with the channels, the lagoon is divided into three relatively independent hydrodynamic circulation cells: (1) the western cell served by the Anc\~ao, Faro-Olh\~ao, and Armona inlets (cf. Fig. \ref{Fig:RM_p1}), (2) the central cell served by the Fuseta inlet, and (3) the eastern cell served by the Tavira and Cacela inlets \cite{silva_etal_2014}.
 The western cell is the largest and has complex hydrodynamic characteristics; moreover, it has been a subject of a number of anthropogenic interventions.
 The Anc\~ao, Faro-Olh\~ao, and Armona inlets capture nearly 90\% of the total tidal prism of the lagoon: during the spring tides the inlets capture 61\%, 23\%, and 8\% of the total flow, respectively, and during the neap tides the Faro-Olh\~ao and Armona inlets capture 45\% and 40\% of the flow, respectively, while an insignificant amount is contributed by the Anc\~ao inlet \cite{carrasco_etal_2018}.
 The three inlets present an ebb dominated behavior with higher mean ebb velocities and shorter ebb durations \cite{pacheco_etal_2007}.
 According to the tidal prism measurements performed between 2006 and 2007 for each inlet of the lagoon, there exists a clear circulation pattern between the Faro-Olh\~ao and Armona inlets \cite{gorbena_etal_2017}.

 The tides in the area are semi-diurnal and mesotidal with the mean range of 2 m that can reach up to 3.5 m during the spring tides \cite{ferreira_etal_2016}.
 The wave climate in the area is moderate with the average annual significant offshore wave height of 1 m and average peak period of 8.2 s, although winter storms can produce waves with the significant height larger than 3 m \cite{costa_etal_2001}.
 The lagoon's cuspate shape produces two areas that are exposed to two different wave actions.
 The western side of the lagoon is impacted by waves originating from the west-southwest direction and produced by the North Atlantic Ocean.
 These waves are dominant in the area and occur nearly 68\% of time \cite{costa_etal_2001}.
 The longer eastern side of the lagoon is exposed to the less energetic Levante events originating from the east-southeast direction.
 These events account for 29\% of the wave climate \cite{costa_etal_2001}.
 Storms impacting the western side have higher energy and typically occur between October and March, while the ones on the eastern side primarily originate from the eastern part of the Gulf of Cadiz and occur between December and March \cite{oliveira_etal_2018}.
 The storm surge events in this area are relatively insignificant due to its narrow continental shelf.
 During extreme storm conditions the surge levels can potentially reach values close to 0.6 m \cite{gorbena_etal_2017}.